 The Ideal Shoes

-If you wish to dress like an actual Parisian, you should have two pairs of shoes: one brown (like these Clarks Men’s Bushacre shoes) and one black.
+If you wish to dress like an actual Parisian, you should have two pairs of shoes: one brown and one black.
 They must be well made of high-quality materials; the name brand is less important than the structure.

 Similarly, you should keep a pair of understated sneakers on hand.
 Parisians value comfort and recognize that there are times when a good sneaker is required.
 Avoid the obnoxious, bright colors Americans like to wear; a sneaker should be monochromatic or neutral in Paris.